 Ahutaki Ki Mua - Moving Forward Together

-Participate in creating a future Masterton.
-Through a range of fun activities be part a citizen-led design for Masterton and its CBD.
+A way to participate in creating a future Masterton.
+Through a range of fun activities this was a way to be part of a citizen-led design for Masterton and its CBD.
 Not just for next year, but for the decades ahead: a legacy to future generations, that young and old contribute to.
 A collective 50-year vision.

 Who are we?
 We are the Masterton community, but with facilitation and inspiration from an experienced team from Toi Āria: Design for the Public Good, Massey University and Letting Space, an independent public art and urban revitalisation organisation.
 The programme has been sponsored by Masterton District Council.

 The programme included:

 · Urban Dream Brokerage, calling for innovative new ideas for public and vacant commercial spaces from the community, and then brokering spaces for those that meet the community’s goals as events over 2017.
 The brokerage has a local broker and diverse local advisory panel.